SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 In order to successfully create Verifiable Credentials for the Gaia-X Compliance as illustrated above, the following assets are necessary on the provider side:

-1. A DNS record and web server for hosting the Gaia-X related identity assets.
+1. A DNS record and web server for hosting the Gaia-X related identity assets
 2. A public/private key pair compatible with JSON Web Signatures (JWS) and a corresponding X.509 certificate chain containing the public key.
+GXDCH expected [EIDAS](https://en.wikipedia.org/wiki/EIDAS) or [evSSL](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) certificate as trust anchor of x.509 certificate chain.
+Deployment endpoints of GXDCH accepts [Let's Encrypt certificates](https://letsencrypt.org/) as trust anchor, too.
     - the X.509 certificate chain needs to be hosted publicly
-3. A Decentralized Identifier (DID) for the DNS record.
+3. A [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) and a DID document associated with the DID.
+DID and DID document are linked via [DID method](https://www.w3.org/TR/did-core/#methods).
+This blogpost uses [did:web method](https://w3c-ccg.github.io/did-method-web/).
+However, Gaia-X does not make any limitations with respect to DID methods.
-    - the DID is a JSON file that needs to be hosted publicly
+    - the DID document is a JSON file that needs to be hosted publicly at `<DNS record>/.well-known/did.json`

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-credentials-creation.png" @path %}">